DarrelASandbox/playground-go/todd_mcleod/README.md

 >
 > 1. It will first look for an exported(field member with a capital letter) with a tag json:"FieldName"
 > 2. A exported (field member with a capital letter) with the name FieldName
-> 3. Any exported field name, that matches the fieldname if casesensitivity is not an issue, e,g fIeLdNaMe, FIELDNAME, feildname.
+> 3. Any exported field name, that matches the field name if case-sensitivity is not an issue, e,g fIeLdNaMe, FIELDNAME, fieldname.
 >
 > <b>ONLY FIELDS FOUNDS IN THE destination type(struct) will be decoded.</b>
 >
 > Only when a field is found in the destination struct will it be decoded, meaning if there is a field in the JSON that isn't in the destination it will be ignored.
 >
 > This is useful when you wish to pick only a few specific fields.
-In particular, any unexported fields in the destination struct will be unaffected.
+In particular, any fields not exported in the destination struct will be unaffected.
 >
 > <b>The escaped character %+V</b>
 > The escaped character %+V, in the printf statement in this video does the following.
 If it's a struct it will print the value of that structure with %V, when you have the +, %+V it will print the members of the struct in the print statement.